Karen Mills

-Karen Gordon Mills (born September 14, 1953) is an American businessperson and former government official who served as the 23rd Administrator of the U.S. Small Business Administration (SBA).
+Karen Gordon Mills (born September 14, 1953) is an American businessperson, author and former government official who served as the 23rd Administrator of the U.S. Small Business Administration (SBA).
 She was nominated by President-elect Barack Obama on December 19, 2008, confirmed unanimously by the Senate on April 2, 2009, and sworn in on April 6, 2009.
 During her tenure, her office was elevated to the rank of Cabinet-level officer, expanding her power on policy decisions and granting her inclusion in the President's cabinet meetings.
 On February 11, 2013, she announced her resignation as Administrator and left the post on September 1, 2013.

-Since leaving the SBA, Mills has served as a Senior Fellow at Harvard Business School and Harvard's John F. Kennedy School of Government.
-She is the president of the investment firm MMP Group, Inc., the vice chairman of the board of directors of the immigration services company Envoy Global, and a regular contributor to Fortune and other publications.
-She is the author of Fintech, Small Business & the American Dream.
+After leaving the SBA, Mills served as a Senior Fellow at Harvard Business School and Harvard's John F. Kennedy School of Government.
+She is the president of the investment firm MMP Group, Inc., and has been a regular contributor to Fortune and other publications.
+She is the author of Fintech, Small Business & the American Dream, released in 2018, and released a second edition of the book in 2024.

-Early life
+Early life and education

 Mills is the daughter of Ellen (née Rubin), the CEO of Tootsie Roll since 2015, and Melvin Gordon, the president and CEO of Tootsie Roll Industries from 1962 until 2015.
-She holds an AB in economics from Harvard University and an MBA from Harvard Business School, where she was a Baker Scholar.
+She received a Bachelor of Arts in economics from Harvard University and an MBA from Harvard Business School, where she was a Baker Scholar.